 TRUCK/COMMERCIAL VEHICLE INFORMATION

 Welcome.
 This page is designed to provide commercial operators with information about MTA Bridges and Tunnels rules and regulations at our crossings.
-Our facilities include: Bronx-Whitestone, Cross Bay Veterans Memorial, Henry Hudson, Marine Parkway-Gil Hodges Memorial, Throgs Neck, Robert F. Kennedy and Verrazano-Narrows Bridges, as well as the Queens Midtown Tunnel and Brooklyn-Battery Tunnel.
+Our facilities include: Bronx-Whitestone, Cross Bay Veterans Memorial, Henry Hudson, Marine Parkway-Gil Hodges Memorial, Throgs Neck, Robert F. Kennedy and Verrazano-Narrows Bridges, as well as the Queens Midtown Tunnel and Hugh L. Carey Tunnel.